-With these tools, your teams can use actual data and the insights to meet or exceed goals for improving online reputation.
+With these tools, your teams can use actual data and insights to exceed goals for improving online reputation.

-How Can Competitive Intelligence Insights Improve Customer Experience and Reputation?
+How Can Competitive Intelligence Improve Customer Experience and Reputation?

-The simple fact is, whatever product or service consumers want, they can almost always choose among many providers.
-The providers they initially choose are often the ones with the strongest reputation.
-The ones they return to are the ones that offer outstanding customer experience throughout the entire journey with their brand.
+The simple fact is, whatever product or service consumers want, they typically have many options to choose from.
+The businesses that come out on top are often the ones with the strongest reputation.
+The brands that win repeat business are the ones that offer outstanding customer experience throughout the entire journey with their brand.

-There is really no separating customer experience from reputation.
-They are two sides of the same coin.
-Every interaction between a customer and a company influences the company’s reputation, and effective online reputation management always emphasizes customer experience.
-Therefore, competitive intelligence that helps a company know and understand its customers better uncovers opportunities for improving reputation through improving customer experience.
+There is really no separating customer experience from reputation — they are two sides of the same coin.
+Every interaction between a customer and a company influences the company’s reputation.
+Effective online reputation management always emphasizes customer experience.
+Therefore, competitive intelligence is a vital aspect in helping any company understand its target customers and uncover opportunities for improving reputation and customer experience.

 Intelligence-Driven Customer Experience Decisions Strengthen Reputation

 At the end of the day, competitive intelligence is just information.
-It’s what you do with that information that will affect the bottom line and help you attain a sterling online reputation.
+However, it’s what you do with that information that will affect the bottom line and help you attain a sterling online reputation.

 Reputation offers a cutting-edge competitive intelligence solution that helps companies learn the “why” behind their competition’s online reputation and gain an advantage with target customers and market trends.
 With these insights at your fingertips, your business will have the tools to take the lead.